javerill1/cs345-exam01/README.md

 ## Section 2 - UML Diagrams

-Link to UML Diagrams:
+Link to UML Diagram fil: one file with multiple tabs
-1. Use Case Diagram:
+1. Use Case Diagram
-2. Class Diagram:
+2. Class Diagram
 3. Sequence Diagram:
-4. State Diagram:
+4. State Diagramm

 ## Section 3 - Code
 1. Choice of use case, explanation, and necessary classes/methods to complete it